We’re an independent ‘think & do tank’ dedicated to the UK’s creative, cultural & heritage ecosystem…

 We work with senior leaders, elected politicians and civil servants across the country to boost creative, cultural, and heritage outcomes locally and regionally.

-We increasingly partner with elected mayors and their teams to maximise the opportunities that devolution presents.
+We increasingly partner with elected mayors and the combined authority teams they lead to maximise the opportunities that devolution presents.

 -